 Analysis of the beauty market in China

-At first, the emergence of the Chinese middle class presents an opportunity for development for the market.
+At first, the emergence of the Chinese middle class presents an opportunity for the development of the market.
 Indeed, this Chinese class saw its revenues increase and thus its quality of life.
 The Chinese middle class has new expectations and behaviors in the market promising a bright future for the industry.

 This surprising growth of the market in relation to Western countries stems from the fact that the development of these two parts of the world did not develop in the same way and at the same time.
 Indeed, during the revolutionary years of the country, the market for beauty products was virtually non-existent.
-It is therefore a target of consumers that has not grown with the necessary gestures and knowledge on the market, justifying the strong interest that the Chinese have developed for these products over the last years.
+It is therefore a target of consumers that have not grown with the necessary gestures and knowledge on the market, justifying the strong interest that the Chinese have developed for these products over the last years.

 Whitening, skin care and anti-aging products

 Popular market trends involve significant feminine attention regarding skin whitening, skin care and anti-aging products.
 Recently, the demand for hair care products has increased dramatically.